liferay/liferay-docs/develop/reference/articles/100-felix-gogo-shell.markdown

 framework.
 This does not remove the specified bundle from Liferay's module framework; it's hidden from Gogo's `lb` command, but is still present.
 Adding a new version of the uninstalled bundle, therefore, will not reinstall it; it will update the currently hidden uninstalled version.
-To permanently remove a bundle from Liferay's module framework, manually delete it from the `LIFERAY_HOME/osgi` folder.
+To remove a bundle from Liferay's module framework permanently, manually delete it from the `LIFERAY_HOME/osgi` folder.
 For more information on the `uninstall` command, see OSGi's [uninstall](https://osgi.org/javadoc/r6/core/org/osgi/framework/Bundle.html#uninstall())